 - Use third-party data enrichment services to supplement the basics, such as your subscribers’ location, gender, or other details.

-Remeber, being creepy, turns heads towards the door.
+Remember, being creepy, turns heads towards the door.
 Respect your subscribers’ privacy, and don’t use non-public information they haven’t volunteered in your emails.
 Also, be careful about making assumptions, especially about sensitive topics.
 For instance, just because someone purchases baby clothes doesn’t mean they are the one who is expecting.

-6: Write subject lines that show you’re `honestas’
+Write subject lines that show you’re honestas.

 Among the traits valued by ancient Roman society were honestas (respectability) and veritas (truthfulness).
 Your email subscribers value these traits today.
 Rely on transparency and authenticity to pique your subscribers’ interests in the inbox, not exaggeration or deceit.
 In other words, don’t look or act like a spammer.
+(Discover more about how to avoid triggering email client’s spam filters in our article, Why Are My Emails Going to Spam?
+Answered and Solved.)

 88% of consumers say a brand’s authenticity is important to them.